LEARNAcademy/syllabus/react/props.md

 ### Communication Between Components

 Since React is component based communication between components is very important.
-Components give us the ability to build modular interfaces and state values give us a means of tracking and updating data within components. **Props**, short for properties, give us the ability to communicate between components by passing data and behavior from a parent component down to a child component.
+Components give us the ability to build modular interfaces and state values give us a means of tracking and updating data within components. **Props**, short for properties, give us the ability to communicate between components by passing data and behavior from one component down to a nested component.

 Props can be either static data or methods.
 The data typically comes from a value in state.
 In a very practical sense, prop data is a snapshot of the state values that get passed down to components tasked with displaying and/or letting the user interact with that information.
-Props are passed from the parent component to the child component through the component invocation.
+Props are passed from a component to a nested component through the component invocation.
 It is very similar to how a function get passed information through an argument.

 ### Greeter Example

 Here is an example that creates a greeter application in React.
-We start with `App.js` displaying a heading tag and a nested component with a header tag.
+We start with `App.js` displaying a heading tag and a nested component with a smaller heading tag.

 **src/App.js**

 ```javascript
 import Greeter from "./components/Greeter";

 const App = () => {
   return (
     <>